Incitatous/my_first_repository/README.md

 This is - almost - my first repository.
+Phew!